errortek/errortek-website/readme.md

-﻿# ErrorTek's Blog
+﻿# ErrorTek website
-Welcome to the GitHub repository for my blog, where I talk about various random things like UTE updates or some discoveries I've made!
+Welcome to the GitHub repository for my website!
 <br>
 This site is licensed under the MIT License, so you are free to clone it and make your own out of it - as long as you provide attribution to the people mentioned in the Credits section of this README! 😅
 ## Credits/Special thanks to